CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### Restating the problem

-So we want to implement some functionality that will enable us to convert any given number into a percentage.
+We want to implement some functionality to convert _any_ given number into a percentage.
 Previously, we saw how to use some functions to perform a given task.
 Here are some examples:

 ```js